chengxinjiang/Jiang_Kanto_anisotropy/README.md

 # Scripts to reproduce several important figures for Jiang & Denolle, 2022 (submitted to JGR).
-This respo contains some python/shell scripts to reproduce several important figures for Jiang & Denolle, 2022.
-The scripts require the cross-correlation functions and/or the velocity model derived by Jiang & Denolle, 2022.
-Both files are achieved at [Zenodo](URL) and are publically accessible.
+This respository contains several of the python/shell scripts to reproduce several important figures for Jiang & Denolle, 2022.
+The scripts require having the cross-correlation functions and/or the velocity model derived by Jiang & Denolle, 2022.
+Both files are achieved at the publicly available archive [Zenodo](URL).
 Detailed description, usage and input files for each script are provided below.

 Contact Chengxin Jiang (chengxin.jiang1@anu.edu.au) if you have any questions or any bugs to report.